splunk/observability-workshop/content/en/tko/session-5/docs/deploy-loadgen.md

 kubectl apply -f loadgen.yaml --namespace loadgen
 ```

+Once you have deployed the load generator, you can see the Pod running in the `loadgen` namespace.
+Use previous similar commands to check the status of the Pod from the command line.

+{{% alert title="Workshop Question" color="danger" %}}
+What metrics in the Apache Dashboard have now been significantly increased?
+{{% /alert %}}

 ## 4. Scale the load generator

 A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant.
 Its purpose is to maintain the specified number of Pod instances running in a cluster at any given time to prevent users from losing access to their application when a Pod fails or is inaccessible.